mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 Once a channel has been closed, a panic will be triggered if there is an attempt to send to it or close it again.
-Attempts to receive data from a closed channel will get the zero value, but it is recommended to check whether the channel is closed since it is not possible to distinguish between getting a zero value because the channel is closed versus getting a zero value that was actually sent to the channel.
+Attempts to receive data from a closed channel will get the zero value.
+It is recommended to check whether the channel is closed since it is not possible to distinguish between getting a zero value because the channel is closed versus getting a zero value that was actually sent to the channel.

-Receivers can determine if a channel is closed by capturing a second return value that is a boolean indicating whether the channel is open.
-For example,
+Attempts to send data to or retrieve data from a nil channel will block forever.

+The following code demonstrates the use of channels by using two that send sequences of numbers.
+It prints all the numbers received and exits once both channels are closed.
+The `switch` statement is used to read from multiple channels.
+This is described in more detail later.

 ```go
 package main